giltayar/module-resolution-from-the-ground-up/06-typescript-module-resolution/02-moduleResolution-nodenext-tsconfig-exercises/02/README.md

 - Let's try and remember from Node's resolution algorithm why it thinks it is CommonJS.

-- Hint: See lesson 01 ("Determining module type") in section 05 ("Module type")
+- Hint: See lesson 01 ("Determining module type") in chapter 05 ("Module type")

 - If the extension is `.js` then it is CommonJS unless there is a `type: "module"` in the `package.json`.